emqx/cloud-docs/en_US/create/premium.md

 When your trial is activated, you can go to the Platform Console to deploy your Premium Plan.

+1. Under the **Cloud Provider & Region**, select a deployment region.

-1. Fill in the **Deployment Name & Project**: Provide a name for your deployment and select the appropriate project.
+1. Under the **Deployment Name & Project**, provide a name for your deployment and select the appropriate project.

 2. Confirm the deployment information in the **Summary** area, and then click the **Deploy** button.
 This stage will prompt you to review and accept the *EMQX Platform Services Agreement*.
 It's important to thoroughly read the agreement and accept its terms to proceed.